Zapis: Religious practices

 On its way, the procession stops by each zapis and at some crossroads, where the priest chants prayers.
 The cross inscribed in the zapiss bark is renewed, and the tree is censed.
 In eastern Serbia, a small hole is bored into the trunk and filled with cooking oil and incense.
 The service on this festival is held under the crown of the main zapis, or in the church after the procession returns.
 During the service, the priest and the man elected for the host of the krstonoše hold together a round loaf of bread, rotate it three times counterclockwise, and break it into two halves.
 One half is given to the priest and the other to the man who will host the following year's krstonoše.
 A feast for the participants in the procession may be prepared under the main zapis and they may also dance the kolo there.
 A sheеp used to be sacrificed under the tree so that its blood spilled on the trunk and roots.

 Some villages and hamlets in Serbia also observe a festival commemorating a disaster that has befallen the settlement, such as a flood, fire, or lightning strike.
 The festival is called the zavetina, the name being derived from the noun zavet, meaning vow.
 The service on the zavetina may be held in the shelter of the zapis.
 In settlements without a church, ceremonies such as weddings and baptisms were conducted under the crown of the zapis.
 People with health problems used to leave their clothes on the tree by night, believing this would help restore their health.
-In the regions of Pek and Zvižd, in eastern Serbia, a fire used to be built under the tree on the eve of Lent.
+In the regions of Pek and Zvižd, in eastern Serbia, a fire used to be built under the tree on the eve of Great Lent.
 In Gruža, money was lent under the zapis.